Full-Text-Search-System/IndexingModule/README.md

 ##Introduction

-The IndexingModule provide the REST API for other websites if they want to use our indexing function.
+The IndexingModule provides the REST APIs for others if they want to use our indexing and adding functions.

+The Sphinx indexing results are saved in this module.

 There are two REST APIs: